 |

-He is also a Certified Flight Instructor rated to instruct in single and multiengine airplanes, instrument flying, helicopters and gliders.
-Nathan enjoys teaching the special skills necessary to pilot classic tailwheel aircraft off of paved or grass runways, how to perform military type aerobatic maneuvers, and he is a qualified Formation Lead Pilot and Formation Instructor Pilot with the North American Trainer Association and Commemorative Air Force.
-His experience with classic warbird aircraft ranges from the British DeHavilland Tiger Moth open cockpit biplane to the Lockheed T-33 jet.
-In between he has flown T-34 Mentor, PT-17 Stearman, AT-6/SNJ Texan, P-51 Mustang, and the Czechoslovakian L-39 Albatros jet.
+He is also a Certified Flight Instructor rated to instruct in single and multiengine airplanes, instrument flying, helicopters and gliders so he can sign your logbook for instruction given in the T-6.
+Nathan teaches how to perform military type aerobatic maneuvers, and he is a qualified Formation Lead Pilot and Formation Instructor with the North American Trainer Association and Commemorative Air Force.

 |